-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and online sexual harassment.
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include:

-- non-consensual sharing of sexual images and videos; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - sexual exploitation; coercion and threats; and - upskirting. - 34.5 In responding to a report of sexual violence and/or sexual harassment each setting will act in accordance with the guidance set out in Keeping children safe in education 2020 and the Lincolnshire Safeguarding Children Partnership's Sexual Violence and Sexual Harrassment in Schools/Colleges Pathway'.
+It may include: - non-consensual sharing of sexual images and videos; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - sexual exploitation; coercion and threats; and - upskirting. - 34.5 In responding to a report of sexual violence and/or sexual harassment each setting will act in accordance with the guidance set out in Keeping children safe in education 2020, the DfE guidance Sexual violence and sexual harassment between children in schools and colleges 2018, and the Lincolnshire Safeguarding Children Partnership's Sexual Violence and Sexual Harassment in Schools/Colleges Pathway.